-Botulinum toxin is used for strabismus and chemodenervation of facial muscles for blepharospasm and hemifacial spasm.
+Botulinum toxin is a neurotoxin that can be used for chemodenervation of extraocular muscles to correct strabismus as well as facial muscles for blepharospasm and hemifacial spasm.
 Botulinum toxins produce presynaptic neuromuscular blockade by preventing release of acetylcholine from nerve endings and is used to treat overactive skeletal muscles.